SamsonYuBaiJian/traclories/README.md

 # Traclories
-Calorie estimation with Keras, Gensim, NLTK, pandas, React, Flask and Heroku (VGG-16 failed).
 Automating calorie tracking by integrating DBS PayLah! and Healthy 365.
+Calorie estimation with Keras, Gensim, NLTK, BeautifulSoup, pandas, React, Flask, Heroku and VGG-16.
+Deployed to a live server on Heroku for demonstration purposes.
+Created React front-end user interface for vendors to sign up for accounts to upload their food items.
+Created Flask back-end to link the front-end to the machine learning models.
+Used Keras dense layers and ReLU activations to train neural network to apply the appropriate weights to the five vectors for each datapoint.
+Applied natural language processing with Gensim and NLTK to find the five nearest word vectors.
-Collected nutritional data from Allrecipes with BeautifulSoup.
+Scraped nutritional data from Allrecipes with BeautifulSoup.

 ## Steps
 1. Scraped food information from https://www.allrecipes.com/recipes/. (./back-end/scraper.py)